 Administrators and executors both have responsibilities related to managing someone’s estate after their passing.
 However, the main difference lies in how they come into play.
 An administrator is appointed when there is no will left behind by the deceased individual, or when the will does not name an executor.
 On the other hand, an executor is specifically named in a will by the deceased person themselves.

 Administrators are appointed under the intestate succession act when there is no will, while executors are named in a will.
-The probate process involves determining the legal heirs and appointing a trustee.

 When someone passes away without leaving a will or if their will does not designate an executor, it becomes necessary to appoint an administrator for handling their estate affairs.
 This typically occurs through a legal process known as intestate succession.
 In this situation, state laws dictate how assets are distributed among heirs.